YannisFJ/FootballClubProject/README.md

 ### Technologies Used

-1. HTML5 – used to write my site: https://www.w3.org/html/
+1. **HTML5** – used to write my site: https://www.w3.org/html/

-2. CSS – used to customise my site and make it responsive: https://www.w3.org/Style/CSS/
+2. **CSS** – used to customise my site and make it responsive: https://www.w3.org/Style/CSS/

-3. Bootstrap (3.3.7) – used for great features and modern look.
+3. **Bootstrap (3.3.7)** – used for great features and modern look.
 Carousel, thumbnails, scrollSpy and modals were made possible: https://getbootstrap.com/docs/3.3/css/

 ### Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ## Existing Features

-•	Scroll behaviour – I used the CSS ‘scroll-behaviour’ property to implement smooth scrolling for users when they click a section on the navbar.
+•	**Scroll behaviour** – I used the CSS ‘scroll-behaviour’ property to implement smooth scrolling for users when they click a section on the navbar.

-•	ScrollSpy – I used Bootstraps’ ScrollSpy feature to make it even clearer to the user which section of the website they’re on.
+•	**ScrollSpy** – I used Bootstraps’ ScrollSpy feature to make it even clearer to the user which section of the website they’re on.

-•	Hover – Utilised an aesthetic hover effect for list items on the navbar and footer.
+•	**Hover** – Utilised an aesthetic hover effect for list items on the navbar and footer.

-•	Modals – Used modals that are triggered by the ‘search’ button and ‘subscribe’ button, making it clear to the user what the next steps are.
+•	**Modals** – Used modals that are triggered by the ‘search’ button and ‘subscribe’ button, making it clear to the user what the next steps are.

-•	Carousel – The carousel in the news section was used to make a better landing page.
+•	**Carousel** – The carousel in the news section was used to make a better landing page.

-•	Responsive text – certain text (e.g. footer and club history) is very responsive.
+•	**Responsive text** – certain text (e.g. footer and club history) is very responsive.
 This was to conserve more screen real-estate on smaller devices.
 For example, the footer says, ‘Follow CSS Wanderers’ on mobile, but ‘Follow CSS Wanderers on social media!’ on larger devices.

-•	_blank Links – All button links open a different tab.
+•	**_blank Links** – All button links open a different tab.

 ## Features Left to Implement